fbacchella/ovirtcmd/README.md

 Some command that take a import number of arguments like `ovcmd vm create` can take a template as an argument.

 A template is a yaml file that provides many settings, they usually duplicate command line settings, but they can be more detailled.
-A template can used variables written as ${variable_name}`.
+A template can used variables written as `${variable_name}`.
+If written as `${variable_name:default}`, the default value will be used instead of the template failing if the variable is not defined.

 To use a template, give the argument `-T template_file` to the file and each variables is declared with `-V variable_name value`.